AthelstanMCCV/WMSU-Thesis-Archiving/README.md

 ## User Account Features

 ### Admin
-- **Manage Group Accounts:** Create, update, and delete group accounts to ensure proper organization and access control.
+- **Manage Group Accounts:** Create group accounts to ensure proper organization and access control.
 - **Account Request Management:** Review and approve or decline account requests from new users or groups to maintain system integrity.
-- **Audit Logs:** View logs of user activity for monitoring and security purposes.
-- **System Configuration:** Manage system settings, including permissions and global preferences.

 ### Staff
 - **Thesis Submission Review:** Approve or decline thesis submissions based on quality and compliance with university guidelines.
 - **Edit and Delete Requests:** Evaluate and approve or reject requests for modifications or removal of theses to ensure data accuracy and integrity.
-- **Reporting Tools:** Generate reports on thesis submissions, user activity, and system status for administrative purposes.

 ### Group
 - **Thesis Submission:** Submit theses for review, ensuring they meet all required guidelines and standards.